Java Collections

 ArrayList: Array

-.
+List, which uses linkedlist to implement thelist.
 The elements are stored in nodes and linked to each other via references.
-The time complexity of accessing arbitrary elements isO(n)
+The time complexity of accessing arbitrary elements isO(n), and the time complexity of insertion/deletion isO(1).

 TreeSet: Tree